Polar Ignite 3 Titanium

 Polar Team Pro API is an interface that allows Team Pro data to be transferred to a third-party system.
 Team Pro admin user may connect Team Pro service with a third-party platform to allow data to be transferred between the services.
 This data may include players personal training data as well as data from team training sessions.

 Polar GoFit is designed for students, teachers and school staff to enable them to view and measure the students’ heart rates and physical activity levels and to perform physical ability measurements in schools.
-The Polar GoFit service consists of Polar GoFit application, Polar GoFit website (www.polargofit.com), and Polar’s heart rate and activity devices compatible with GoFit.
+The Polar GoFit service consists of the Polar GoFit application, Polar GoFit website (www.polargofit.com), and Polar’s heart rate and activity devices compatible with GoFit.

-When a school purchases GoFit, it enters into agreement with Polar or its representative.
+When a school purchases GoFit, it enters into an agreement with Polar or its representative.
 Under this agreement, Polar acts as the data processor while the school is the data controller.
 As the data controller, the school is responsible for what information is saved in the system and how it is handled.
 The school is also responsible for the accuracy of the students’ information and data-related requests by individual students (such as requests to delete the information).
 The school is also responsible for requesting permission from the student or, in case of a minor, their guardians before adding a student to the service.

 Information on the teachers and students who use the service is saved in the GoFit register.
 A username is created for a contact teacher designated by the school (and for any additional teachers).
 For this, the person’s name and email address are saved in the system.
 The teacher adds the student's user profile information such as name, date of birth, height, weight, gender and class in the system after receiving permission from the guardians.
 All this data is needed for the system and the algorithms to work correctly.
 When using the system, Polar devices or sensors collect exercise data which is sent to the GoFit server.
 This data is used to calculate information such as burnt calories and activity.
-In some cases, teacher has some choice on what data is visible for users.
-For example, calories can be hidden from the screen from both GoFit application and web service, but they will be saved among other exercise data to the database.
-Teacher can also select whether to show students name or student ID on GoFit application.
-Student ID is decided by the school and can consist of numbers and letters.
+In some cases, the teacher has some choice on what data is visible for users.
+For example, calories can be hidden from the screen from both the GoFit application and web service, but they will be saved among other exercise data to the database.
+The teacher can also select whether to show a student's name or student ID on GoFit application.
+The student ID is decided by the school and can consist of numbers and letters.
 Students may also use their accounts independently to view their exercise data, for example.

 GoFit training data is stored on the service provider’s servers.
 These servers are located either in the EU or the U.S. Read more about the transfer of data and related protective mechanisms here.
 When necessary and with permission from the student or, in case of a minor, their guardian, information may be shared to a third party within the school environment.
 When necessary, information may be shared to a third party for purposes agreed on separately.